martincampagnoli/nravel/README.md

 Just clone this repo, run `npm install` and `bower install` to get all the dependencies.
 And you are ready to go!

+*If some error is thrown regarding msbuild or vcbuild tools, try running this:
+`npm install --global --production windows-build-tools`

 ## Build & development

 Run `gulp` for building and `gulp serve` for preview.